AJMUGESH/TO-DO-List/README.md

-Visit the website "To Do Something in Life"
+Visit the website "https://ajmugesh.github.io/TODO_LIST/" To Do Something in Life.

-Focus on What you want and not down
+Focus on What you want and note it down in the website and achieve that.

-Be Crazy not Lazy
+                                                            "Be Crazy not Lazy"